 The operations and characteristics of 3M are connected to the company’s organizational culture and organizational structure.
 The firm’s culture and structure influence business performance.
 Business performance and market conditions also affect decisions on organizational structure and culture.
 Thus, the characteristics of 3M are partly a product of its target markets and how its structure and culture develop.

 3M’s organizational structure is mainly hierarchical at the corporate level.
-The company is very large.
+The company has large-scale operations in multiple industries.
 This large organizational size requires top leaders to have strong command and control of the business.
 For such command and control to be realistically achieved, 3M needs to maintain a hierarchical structure.

-However, 3M has operations in different types of markets, such as healthcare, electronics and communications, and transportation.
-As a result, the company also maintains a departmental organizational structure under the larger corporate hierarchical structure.
+3M has operations in different types of markets, such as healthcare, electronics and communications, and transportation.
+With its company structure, the conglomerate has diverse competitors, including General Electric.
+3M maintains a departmental organizational structure under the larger corporate hierarchical structure.
 This departmental organizational structure ensures that 3M’s different businesses are properly managed.
-Also, because each department is large, departments have their own unique structures.
-The structure of one department could be a matrix structure while the other could be more hierarchical.
+Also, departments have their own unique structures.
+For example, some departments have a matrix structure, while others are more hierarchical.
 The matrix organizational structure is used in R&D to support 3M’s innovation through employee contributions.

 3M’s Recent Performance

-Another point of interest on 3M is that the company rebounded after the 2008 recession.
-The company gained significant profits and an increase in share price starting 2012.
-3M also shows continuing stability in the global market.
-The firm maintains stable performance despite global competition.
+Another point of interest regarding 3M is that the company shows continuing stability in its multinational business operations.
+The company’s profits and share price remain stable despite uncertainty in the global market.
+Also, the firm maintains stable performance despite global competition.
 3M continues to innovate to ensure long-term competitiveness.

-3M’s management philosophy involves three main points: innovation, diversification and support for employees.
+3M’s management philosophy involves three main points: innovation, diversification, and support for employees.
 Innovation is at the heart of the company.
 3M is known for innovative products that continue to compete after many years in the market.
-The company is highly diversified in terms of industry and market.
+Also, the company is highly diversified in terms of industry and market.
 The brand remains popular and continues to expand globally.
-Also, 3M supports employees to empower them to contribute to the innovation process.
+Moreover, 3M supports employees to empower them to contribute to innovation processes.